 Read on to learn all about the PRINCE2 themes and prepare yourself for the Foundation exam.

-In PRINCE2 themes are areas of project management which must be addressed continuously throughout the project.
-Themes are based upon the principles and they are applied throughout the project when applying the processes.
+PRINCE2 themes are areas of project management which must be addressed continuously throughout the project.
+PRINCE2 themes are based upon the principles and they are applied throughout the project when applying the processes.

 1. Business case